5 Retaining Wall Drainage Requirements to Know

 Each technique addresses specific drainage challenges, and combining them provides the best results.
 For walls taller than 4 feet or in challenging conditions, consult a professional to ensure proper design and compliance with local codes.

-Essential Drainage Methods to Prevent Retaining Wall Failure
+5 Drainage Solutions to Prevent Retaining Wall Failure

 Gravel backfill plays a key role in ensuring proper drainage for retaining walls.
 By placing a layer of clean, angular gravel directly behind the wall, you create a fast-draining zone that helps prevent water from building up and exerting pressure on the structure.